Vacancy: Management Assistant and Program Support Officer (0.8 FTE)

 Terms and conditions

-Fostering an inclusive community is a central element of the values and vision of Leiden University and IIAS.
+Fostering an inclusive community is a central element of the values and vision of Leiden University.
 Leiden University is committed to becoming an inclusive community which enables all students and staff to feel valued and respected and to develop their full potential.
 Diversity in experiences and perspectives enriches our teaching and strengthens our research.
 High quality teaching and research is inclusive.